InimKelvin/InimKelvin/README.md

 Here are some of the projects I've worked on:

 - **Cybersecurity-Threat-Analysis 2015-2024**: This project presents a comprehensive analysis of global cybersecurity threats from 2015 to 2024, leveraging a Kaggle-sourced dataset.
 The goal is to uncover key threat patterns, regional vulnerabilities, industry-specific impacts, and evolving defense mechanisms.
 The analysis is supported by Python-based EDA, rich visualizations, and an interactive Power BI dashboard.
 [View Project](https://github.com/InimKelvin/Cybersecurity-Threat-Analysis)
+- **Incident Trend Analysis**: Conducted statistical analysis on incident reports to identify recurring issues and recommend preventive measures.
+[View Project](https://github.com/InimKelvin/Incident-Trend-Analysis)
+- **Disk Utilization Management with Power Automate**: This automation project leverages Power Automate to streamline disk space monitoring across servers by automatically extracting, filtering, and distributing utilization reports.
+It identifies all servers with disk usage above 70%, groups them by server owner, and sends each owner a personalized email listing their affected servers and usage metrics.
+[View Project](https://github.com/InimKelvin/Incident-Trend-Analysis)
 - **ITSM Dashboard Optimization**: Developed interactive dashboards using Power BI to monitor key performance indicators (KPIs) for IT service delivery.
 [View Project](https://github.com/yourusername/itsm-dashboard-optimization)
-- **Incident Trend Analysis**: Conducted statistical analysis on incident reports to identify recurring issues and recommend preventive measures.
-[View Project](https://github.com/InimKelvin/Incident-Trend-Analysis)
 - **Service Performance Monitoring**: Utilized Splunk to analyze service logs, leading to improved uptime and user experience.
 [View Project](https://github.com/yourusername/service-performance-monitoring)

 ---